-Political Analysis
+Political Analysis Research Institute

 „Our purpose is to understand the deeper structures of the political arrangement and Hungarian society.”

-The main objective of the Political Analysis Research Unit of the Századvég Foundation is to rigorously and systematically study political phenomena in Hungary using empirical methods in order to gain reliable knowledge about the political behaviour of Hungarian voters and our political institutions.
+The main objective of the Political Analysis Research Institute Center of the Századvég Foundation is to rigorously and systematically study political phenomena in Hungary using empirical methods in order to gain reliable knowledge about the political behaviour of Hungarian voters and our political institutions.
 The main focus of the research unit is not on topical political issues, but on fundamental political and sociological research.

 About us